top of page

 The congregation moved from 11th and Nelson Streets to 1621 Superior Street.
 The name of the church changed from Lincoln Heights Methodist Church to St. Luke Methodist Church.
 Groundbreaking for the new church was held on Sunday, August 13, 1967.

-Ropes were put on a plow, and the congregation pulled while Bill Rolofson and Etta Hellweg held the handles.
+pulled while Bill Rolofson and Etta Hellweg held the handles.
 Lyle Rice suggested St. Luke because Luke was a doctor and he felt there would be a need for ministering to the hurt and the young of the congregation.

 The first service at St. Luke was held on Easter Sunday in 1968.
 The building was not yet complete.
 On September 8, 1968, the congregation officially moved from 11th and Nelson to its new location on Superior Street.